Choosing a hitch lock

 When to use a hitch lock

-Your caravan insurance policy will have some details regarding locks and when to use them, but generally you should apply a hitch lock when the caravan is not connected to a towing vehicle.
+Your caravan insurance policy will have some details regarding locks and when to use them, but generally you can apply a hitch lock whether the caravan connected to a towing vehicle or not.
 When the caravan is on a campsite, your caravan should have a hitch lock connected and locked as per the instructions.
 The same should also be the same when the caravan is held on a Secure storage compound.
 However, some CASSOA Gold storage sites require you not to connect a hitch lock so the storage facility can move the caravan to and from its bay.
 If this is the case, be sure to notify your insurance provider.

 Another thing to consider is some hitch locks will prevent the stabiliser handle from engaging and will stop any hitch head stabiliser from working correctly.